-Tara L. Sullivan OD
+Tara L. Sullivan, O.D.

 Dr. Tara Sullivan has several years of experience in primary eye care and management of ocular disease, practicing in her home town of Winnipeg, Canada, and the greater Boston area.
-Prior to attaining her doctorate of optometry from the New England College of Optometry in Boston, Dr. Sullivan acquired both a Bachelor of Science degree with a double major in Biochemistry and Biology, and a Bachelor of Arts degree in Kinesiology and Applied Health from the University of Winnipeg.
+Prior to attaining her doctorate of optometry from the New England College of Optometry in Boston, Dr. Sullivan acquired both a Bachelor of Science degree with a double major in Biochemistry and Biology, and a Bachelor of Arts degree in kinesiology and Applied Health from the University of Winnipeg.
 She was recognized for her academic achievements with the University of Winnipeg Entrance Scholarship, Canadian Society of Exercise Physiology Award, and the University Gold Medal.

-Her optometry externships included the honor of providing vision care to our troops at the U.S. Naval Station in Newport, Rhode Island.
-At the New England College of Optometry she received extensive training in the diagnosis and management of ocular disease.
+Her optometry externship included the honor of providing vision care to our troops at the U.S. Naval Station in Newport, Rhode Island.
+At the New England College of Optometry, she received extensive training in the diagnosis and management of ocular disease.
 Dr. Sullivan completed postgraduate training in treatment of dry eye disease, and provides modern approaches to the diagnosis and treatment of many forms of dry eye syndrome.
 She also provides comanagement services in laser refractive surgery, the treatment of cataracts, and retinal surgery.
 Dr. Sullivan is happy to offer primary comprehensive vision care to patients of all ages with varying levels of health, wellness and visual needs.
 She is an avid hockey fan, and enjoys sports, fitness, dance, and skating.